FrancescoXX/free-Web3-resources/docs/courses/cyfrinupdraft.md

 # Cyfrin Updraft

-[Cyfrin Updraft](https://updraft.cyfrin.io/) is the leading smart contract development learning platform to kickstart your career and build real world projects, guided by industry leading experts.
+[Cyfrin Updraft](https://updraft.cyfrin.io/) is the leading smart contract development learning platform to kickstart your career and build real-world projects, guided by industry-leading experts.
 Learn smart contract development,  smart contract security, zero knowledge proof, and everything you need to know to become a smart contract engineer or security researchers.
 Learn through step-by-step tutorials and projects taught by the world's best educator: